getify/Functional-Light-JS/apA.md

 // WRITTENSOMETHING
 ```

-`into(..)` is another provider helper that automatically selects a default combination function based on the type of empty/initial value specified:
+`into(..)` is another provided helper that automatically selects a default combination function based on the type of empty/initial value specified:

 ```js
 transducers.into( [], transformer, words );